Alzheimer's & Dementia Care

 GUIDE enrollees cannot use respite funds for their caregiver, In-Home Supportive Services (IHSS), or receive direct payments.
 The UCLA ADC program manages the respite funds and coordinates with the agencies to provide services.

-The respite fund is available for eligible GUIDE enrollees to use when needed.
-The respite fund has a yearly maximum and cannot carry over to another year.
+The respite fund is available to eligible GUIDE participants and may be used as needed.
+The fund has an annual maximum benefit amount, and any unused funds do not carry over to the next year.

 No, if your respite funds run out before the end of the year, you are responsible for the costs of additional respite care.
 If appropriate, the UCLA ADC program team can provide recommendations on receiving these services, including qualifying for other benefits.